 Other Health Benefits

 Raw organic honey also offers many other health benefits.
 Commercially produced honey is often highly processed and may even contain preservatives.
 Raw organic honey, on the other hand, is produced using no antibiotics or pesticides on the bees.

 Talk about a super superfood!
 Raw organic honey contains glucose, fructose, and numerous minerals including copper, iron, magnesium, calcium, sodium chloride, phosphate, manganese, and potassium.
 Vitamins in honey include B6, thiamin, riboflavin, pantothenic acid, niacin, and many amino acids.

 Can’t kick that cough?
 Try a spoonful of honey.
 Honey works as a cough suppressant.
 Researchers found that when children ages two to 17 suffered from an upper-respiratory infection and were treated with either a dose of raw organic honey or the cough suppressant medication Dextromethorphan (DM), the children served the honey showed significant improvement over those treated with DM.

 The phytonutrients in honey are responsible for its antioxidant properties, these are compounds found in plants that help protect the plant from harm.
 They’re also thought to be the reason raw organic honey has shown immune-boosting and anticancer benefits.

 Raw honey is also an effective natural remedy for fertility issues.
 It can be combined with raw goat milk to increase sperm counts in men.
 In women, it can increase the chances of successful fertilization.

-In its natural state, honey has very low water content, but it absorbs moisture when exposed to air.
+In its natural state, honey has a very low water content, but it absorbs moisture when exposed to air.
 This hygroscopic property makes honey highly beneficial to dry skin by allowing it to better retain moisture.
 It also helps to speed up wound-healing time.

 How to use honey